 - The enhancement of Daydream VR mode inculcated.

-Smarter and faster than ever, the yet to be launched version has already started creating ripples.
+Smarter and faster than ever.
 Available for select devices, this version is primarily about speed and efficiency.
 Not only is the speed expected to double here but pesky background activity is also streamlined to save drain of battery and data power.
 It also packs in some visual tweaks.
 With people waiting for it fervently, it looks to be already attracting a loyal crowd.
 Know More About Android By Visiting Their official Website.

 Source : Wikipedia